gterzian/Python-Parallel-Collections/README.md

 ```

 ####On being lazy
-To avoid the evaluation of an intermittent result, you want to use lazy_parallel on any datastructure, or just pass a generator expression or function to either parallel or lazy_parallel.
-This will allow you to chain method calls without evaluating the result on every operation(just like you would when building data processing pipelines using a chain of generator functions, see Python Cookbook 3rd 4.13.
-Creating Data Processing Pipelines).
-Each element in the datastructure or generator stream will be processed one by one and the final result only evaluated on demand.
-This is a great way to save memory and work with potentially large or infinite streams of data.
+To avoid the evaluation of an intermittent method call, you want to use lazy_parallel on any datastructure, or just pass a generator expression or function to either parallel or lazy_parallel.
+This will allow you to chain method calls without evaluating the result on every operation.
+It will also result in each element in the datastructure or generator being processed one at the time without creating intermittent datastructures.
+This is a great way to save memory when working with large or infinite streams of data.

+For more on this technique as it applies to Python, see the Python Cookbook 3rd 4.13.
+Creating Data Processing Pipelines.

-Please note that beacause lazy_parallel is meant to operate on all data structures passed to it coherently, it will not work well with dictionaries, as only their keys will be iterated over(because that is what happens when you call iter() on dictionaries in Python).
+Please note that because lazy_parallel is meant to operate on all data structures passed to it coherently, it will not work well with dictionaries, as only their keys will be iterated over(because that is what happens when you call iter() on dictionaries in Python).
 If you want to work with the key/values of dictionary in a lazy way, best to just do:

 ```python
 lazy_result = lazy_parallel(your_dict.items()).map(something).filter(something_else)